 - The Committee, through the committee chair and co-chair remains accountable for the performance and activities of the committee including funding outcomes achieved.
 It is the responsibility of the chair and co-chair to report to the MCSS as required.
 This includes preparing and submitting work plans and the accompanying financial documents required as part of the contract with MCSS.

 - In addition, the chair and co-chair or designates are responsible for the supervision of independent contractors hired to support the work of the Committee.

-The minutes will be recorded by a designated recording secretary, who will then provide an electronic copy of the minutes to the chairperson for circulation prior to the next scheduled meeting.
-The chairperson will also circulate an agenda for the next meeting prior to the meeting date.
+The minutes will be recorded by a designated recording secretary, who will then provide an electronic copy of the minutes to the committee for review and consideration prior to the next scheduled meeting.
+The coordinator will also circulate an agenda for the next meeting prior to the meeting date.
 The meeting will follow Robert’s Rules of Order and will be held quarterly, with a minimum of 4 meetings per year.
-The chairperson may call additional meetings are necessary.
+The chairperson may call additional meetings as necessary.
 The chairperson will preside over the meetings and if the chair person is unable to attend a meeting the members present at the meeting will select a chair.